Kris Swanberg

 From 2007 to 2019 she was married to filmmaker Joe Swanberg.
 The two co-directed, co-produced and co-starred in the 2006-2009 Nerve.com web series Young American Bodies; she also had acting roles in a number of his films.

 Early life

-Kristin Williams was born in the U.S. She earned a bachelor's degree in Film Production from Southern Illinois University at Carbondale and earned a Master's in Education from DePaul University May 2010.
+Williams earned a bachelor's degree in Film Production from Southern Illinois University at Carbondale and earned a Master's in Education from DePaul University May 2010.

 Career

 In 2005, Swanberg coordinated The Future Filmmakers Festival, which showcases work from filmmakers under the age of 21.

 Swanberg's first feature film, It Was Great, But I Was Ready to Come Home, had its world premiere at the South by Southwest film festival in March 2009.
 Her second feature film Empire Builder premiered in 2012, starring Kate Lyn Sheil.
 Her third film, Unexpected, premiered at the 2015 Sundance Film Festival.
 It was released on July 24, 2015, by The Film Arcade.
 Her next film, I Used to Go Here, will star Gillian Jacobs and Jemaine Clement; Swanberg is credited as Kris Rey.

 Aside from writing and directing, Swanberg has had small roles in First Man and Joshy. and has had small roles in films directed by her husband including Win It All, Happy Christmas and Hannah Takes the Stairs.